 Not All Toys are Chew Toys: The different Kinds of Dog Toys and their Benefits

 One of the most common misconceptions amongst dog owners is that chewing behavior is considered playtime for dogs.
 The second one is that all dog toys are chew toys.
-But unless it involves food/treats, or the dog in question is teething (shedding puppy teeth and growing adult teeth), chewing is actually not a play behavior at all!
+But unless it involves food/edible chews & treats, or the dog in question a teething puppy, chewing is actually not a play behavior at all!

-In today’s busy world where work, fitness, friends, electronics, family life, and chores are all competing for our time, it is very easy to forget that our dogs are 100% dependent on us for entertainment.Dogs can't sit on the couch with some popcorn and binge-watch their favorite show all day while you're working.
+In today’s busy world where work, fitness, friends, electronics, family life, and chores all compete for our time, it is very easy to forget that our dogs are 100% dependent on us for entertainment.
+They can't sit on the couch for ten hours a day with some popcorn and binge-watch their favorite show while you're working.
 They can’t log into their Facebook and interact with their friends.
 They can’t grab their car keys and go out for brunch with the girls…

 THE FORMULA FOR A DESTRUCTIVE DOG

 Ever heard the saying "a bored dog is a destructive dog?"
 Yeah, it's true.
 For the vast majority of dogs, the go-to activity to cure boredom is usually chewing/shredding things.
 What makes matters even worse, is that if all they are given are things to chew on and they don't ever get to play with their humans, eventually the dog comes to believe that their purpose is to chew everything up.
 This is how you end up with a term we see all too often: "super chewer" or "aggressive chewer."